-All models are equipped with a powered anode system.
+Models with input ratings of 399,999 BTU/hr (117.2 kw) are equipped with a powered anode system.
 The powered anode system provides corrosion protection to the tank by supplying a low voltage current to the titanium anode rods and then periodically comparing this current with the potential between the anode rod and tank wall to make corrections.
 The powered anode system is designed to extend the tank life without requiring anode rod replacement.
 The powered anode system consists of two titanium powered anode rods (31 7/8 in (81 cm) long), located in the front top of the water heater tank, and the powered anode control module located on the right side of the control panel.
+In addition, there is one additional magnesium anode rod (non-powered) located under the top flue collector for additional back-up protection.